gramineproject/gramine/Documentation/attestation.rst

-The first level of the ``/dev/attestation`` pseudo-filesystem exposes the low-level abstractions of *attestation report* and *attestation quote* objects (:term:`SGX Report` and :term:`SGX Quote` in SGX parlance), in the form of two
+The first level of the ``/dev/attestation`` pseudo-filesystem exposes the low-level abstractions of *attestation report* and *attestation quote* objects (:term:`SGX Report` and :term:`SGX Quote` in SGX parlance), in the form of the below pseudo-files:
-pseudo-files:

 - ``/dev/attestation/user_report_data`` pseudo-file can be opened for read or write access.
-Typically, it is opened and written into before opening and reading from the ``/dev/attestation/quote`` file, such that the latter can use the user-provided report data.
-In case of Intel SGX, user report data can be an arbitrary string of size 64B; this string is embedded in the SGX quote.
+Typically, it is opened and written into before opening and reading from the ``/dev/attestation/report`` and ``/dev/attestation/quote`` files, such that they can use the user-provided report data.
+In case of Intel SGX, user report data can be an arbitrary string of size 64B; this string is embedded in the SGX report/quote.

+- ``/dev/attestation/target_info`` pseudo-file can be opened for read and write.
+  Typically, it is opened and written into before opening and reading from the ``/dev/attestation/report`` file, such that the latter can use the provided target info.
+In case of Intel SGX, target info is an opaque blob of size 512B.

+- ``/dev/attestation/my_target_info`` pseudo-file can be opened for read and will contain the target info of this enclave.
+The resulting target info blob can be passed to another enclave as part of the local attestation flow.
+In case of Intel SGX, target info is an opaque blob of size 512B.

+- ``/dev/attestation/report`` pseudo-file can be opened for read and will contain the SGX report.
+Before opening this file for read, user report data must be written into ``/dev/attestation/user_report_data`` and target info must be written into ``/dev/attestation/target_info``.
+Otherwise the obtained report will contain incorrect or stale user report data and target info.

-- ``/dev/attestation/quote`` pseudo-file can be opened for read access.
+- ``/dev/attestation/quote`` pseudo-file can be opened for read and will contain the SGX quote.
 Before opening this file for read, user report data must be written into ``/dev/attestation/user_report_data``.
 Otherwise the obtained attestation quote will contain incorrect or stale user report data.

+The resulting report can be passed to another TEE as part of the local attestation flow.
+In case of Intel SGX, the obtained report is the SGX report created by the ``EREPORT`` hardware instruction.

 The resulting quote can be passed to another TEE or service as part of the remote attestation flow.
-In case of Intel SGX, the obtained quote is the SGX quote created by the :term:`Quoting Enclave`.
+In case of Intel SGX, the obtained quote is the SGX quote created by the :term:`Quoting Enclave` (accessed via the AESM service).

-Using these two files, the user application may construct arbitrary attestation flows.
+Using the above files, the user application may construct arbitrary attestation flows.
 Typically, the application will write a secure hash of the unique public key generated by the TEE instance into ``/dev/attestation/user_report_data``, such that when the remote user receives the SGX quote (with user report data embedded), the remote user can tie the TEE instance to the TEE's public key.

-In case of Intel SGX, the ``/dev/attestation/user_report_data`` pseudo-file uses the ``EREPORT`` hardware instruction and the ``/dev/attestation/quote`` pseudo-file uses the Quoting Enclave accessed via the AESM service.

-Please note that these files are process-local, so there is no need to add locking between processes when setting the user report data or reading the quote.
+Please note that these files are process-local, so there is no need to add locking between processes when setting the user report data/target info or reading the report/quote.

 An example of this low-level interface can be found under ``LibOS/shim/test/regression/attestation.c``.
 Here is a C code snippet of how